-In 1998 Dr Boachie-Adjei founded FOCOS, a non-profit foundation dedicated to providing orthopedic and spine services to underserved patients in Ghana and the sub Saharan region.
+In 1998 Prof. Boachie-Adjei founded FOCOS, a non-profit foundation dedicated to providing orthopedic and spine services to underserved patients in Ghana and the sub-Saharan region.
 Since then, FOCOS has treated 17,000 local and international patients and performed over 800 surgeries.
 In 2012 the FOCOS Orthopedic Hospital officially opened its doors and continues to provide comprehensive care for patients.

 As one of the only specialty hospitals in all of Africa, FOCOS Orthopaedic Hospital is a full-service, 50 bed facility with more than 150 full and part-time employees and volunteers.
 It is equipped with two state of the art operating rooms, an out-patient department, a physiotherapy center, a laboratory, and a radiology center.